 BGEN 499 - Strategic Management

 In the Capstone Course, students will utilize knowledge gained across the business curriculum.
 Students must have completed all Primary and Secondary Lower-Core and Upper-Core Courses and will have completed most business major courses by the time they take a Capstone Course.
-In order to register for a Capstone Course, students must complete the following steps:

 Business Major Field Test:The Major Field Test (MFT) is required for all students pursuing the bachelor of science degree in Business Administration and will be administered in the same semester that a student takes the Capstone Course, and is built into the curriculum for the class.
 All information pertinent to the MFT will be available on the BGEN 499 syllabus, including testing dates.
 The MFT is a comprehensive assessment designed to measure the critical knowledge and understanding of business obtained by students.
 The MFT will cover information learned in all lower- and upper-core business courses.
 To increase your readiness for the MFT, you may complete some sample questions.